 This is a new era, and has enormous implications for international security, laws and norms, due to the unique characteristics of cyberspace.
 This event aims to focus on actions that need to be taken to deal with threats in cyberspace today, and in the future.

-Two panels will be held, one focusing on the importance of the cyber weapon in 21st century conflicts in light of the war in Ukraine, the other focusing on the responsibilities and means to curb rampant cyber crime.
+Two panels will be held on October 13 from 14:00-17:00, one focusing on the responsibilities and means to curb rampant cyber crime, the other on the importance of the cyber weapon in 21st century conflicts in light of the war in Ukraine.

 *** This is an in-person event.
 Due to limited capacity at the venue, registration is by invitation only.

 14:00 – 14:05 Welcome Remarks, Pierre Ruetschi, Executive Director, Geneva Press Club

 14:05 – 14-15 Introductory remarks, Charlotte Lindsey, Chief Public Policy Officer, CyberPeace Institute

 14:15 – 15:15 How are the unique characteristics of cyberspace impacting the responsibility for protecting people against cyberattacks?
 What is the role of the state and the private sector ?

 - Stéphane Duguin, Chief Executive Officer, CyperPeace Institute

 - Solange Ghernaouti, Director, Swiss cybersecurity Advisory & Research Group (SCARG), Professor at Lausanne University

 - Christophe Nicolas, Chief Information Officer, Kudelski Group

 Moderator: Pierre Ruetschi, Executive Director, Geneva Press Club